Skip to content

 Cupertino · California

-The "value Cupertino" play — Cupertino Union schools and Cupertino High feeder, larger lots, and lower prices than Monta Vista.
-Where families land when Monta Vista is out of reach.
+The "value Cupertino" play: Cupertino Union schools and Cupertino High feeder, larger lots, and lower prices than Monta Vista.
+Where buyers land when Monta Vista is out of reach.

 • Cupertino Schools